Stan Carter

-Stan Carter is a fictional character from the BBC soap opera EastEnders, portrayed by Timothy West.
-He first appeared in the show's 4,793rd episode, originally broadcast in the United Kingdom on 27 January 2014, and was introduced as the father of established characters Shirley (Linda Henry) and Tina Carter (Luisa Bradshaw-White).
+Stan Carter is a fictional character from the BBC soap opera EastEnders, played by Timothy West.
+He first appeared in the show's 4793rd episode, originally broadcast in the United Kingdom on 27 January 2014, and was introduced as the father of established characters Shirley (Linda Henry) and Tina Carter (Luisa Bradshaw-White).
 He was introduced as part of a set of new characters that expanded the Carter family across 2013 and 2014, headed by executive producer Dominic Treadwell-Collins.
 Stan and West's casting were announced on 12 December 2013.

 Stan's storylines have mostly revolved around his relationships with Shirley, Tina and grandson Mick Carter (Danny Dyer), a sour relationship with his sister-in-law Babe Smith (Annette Badland), being involved in a love triangle between his estranged wife Sylvie Carter (Linda Marlowe) and established character Cora Cross (Ann Mitchell), and a terminal battle with prostate cancer.
 On 5 October 2014, it was announced that West would be leaving his role, less than a year after his debut.
-His final appearance aired in the 5,048th episode, originally broadcast on 10 April 2015.
+His final appearance aired in the 5048th episode, originally broadcast on 10 April 2015, when Stan died.